 220S Principles of Programming Languages.

 Investigation into the nature, features, design and implementation of programming languages.
 Students will gain experience with a wide variety of programming languages through programming exercises.
 Topics will include, among others, object-oriented programming, functional programming, higher-order functions, type systems and polymorphism.
 Prerequisite, 111; or, senior standing and permission of instructor.
 Maximum enrollment, 26.
 Hirshfield.

 A study of the connection between high-level programs and the machines on which they run by means of extensive programming experience using assembly language.
 Topics will include translation of high-level language idioms into assembly language, number systems and representation schemes, exceptions, interrupts, polling, and an introduction to the structure of the underlying hardware.
 In the final project, students develop an assembler.
 Prerequisite, 111; or, senior standing and permission of instructor.
 Maximum enrollment, 26.
 Campbell.

 290F,S Programming Challenges.

 Study of classic programming problems from regional and national programming competitions.
 Students are required to participate in a regional programming contest.
 Prerequisite, CPSCI 111, and consent of instructor.
 One-quarter course credit.
 Offered credit/no credit.
 May be repeated.
 Students may count up to one credit from courses numbered 290-298 toward graduation.
 Maximum enrollment, 20.
-Bailey and Campbell.
+Decker and Campbell.

 The Programming Language Lisp.